University Graduate Committee

 UGC meetings are held monthly during the fall and spring semesters—meetings during the months of December and May are optional, depending on workload.
 All UGC meetings are open to the public.

-Upcoming Meeting Agendas and Materials
+Meeting Agendas and Materials

 View the current UGC membership by program.